Protest fears stalk Hong Kong businesses as China threat looms

 REDA said the ads were not initiated by the government and merely reflected the association's views.
 The government declined to say if it proposed the ad campaign but said it shared the association's view.

-Developers are also on tenterhooks after a major shopping centre was criticised by demonstrators for allowing police to enter a mall and arrest protesters, while the Global Times criticised another mall for "kowtowing to radical protesters" by not letting police enter.
+Developers are also on tenterhooks after a major shopping center was criticized by demonstrators for allowing police to enter a mall and arrest protesters, while the Global Times criticized another mall for "kowtowing to radical protesters" by not letting police enter.

 "In the beginning we wanted to please both pro and anti-protest people, but we learned it's not possible," an official at a property developer said.
 "We cannot not allow police to go into the malls, otherwise there'd be blowback."